catseye/The-Dossier/article/Some Modern Retrogames.md

 Some games written for computers and consoles of old, far past the time those computers and consoles were current.

+Sometimes such games are called "homebrew".
+I don't think that's a very good term.
+(I don't like the term "retrogame" much either, though.
+A painting by Jan van Eyck, would you call that a "retropainting"?
+No, you wouldn't.
+Still, this is the terminology we're stuck with.)

+All the games here are ones you can download and play for no charge.
+In many cases you can also purchase them to support the authors and/or obtain them on physical media.

 ### Racked Off

 ![screenshot](http://tnd64.unikat.sk/games/racked_off_game.png)